edbfer/synthpp/README.md

   They work equally well.

-  Right now, we have only added two audio widgets, both delays:
+  Right now, we have only added three audio widgets:

    - Simple delay;
    - Delay with feedback, echo.

-  This marks, however, the first prototype of the program, with a working audio engine and two working audio widgets.
-We release the first version of this very almost pre-alpha software: <B> 0.1-alpha </B>
+   - Primitive MIDI controls.

   ## Please read: Information